Dynamical Similarity in Multisymplectic Field Theory: Introduction

-Our most precise and accurate description of nature is currently formulated in the language of field theory, both at a classical and quantum level \cite{nair2006quantum}.
+Our most precise and well-tested description of nature is currently formulated in the language of field theory, both at a classical and quantum level \cite{nair2006quantum}.
 Indeed, the advent of a field-theoretic viewpoint has arguably been one of the most significant shifts in perspective of the last few centuries.
-It has been argued by philosophers such as Ismael and van Fraassen that, when seeking a theoretical description of the natural world, one should first construct a framework which amply describes the phenomena of interest, before progressively reducing its superfluous structure, until a minimally-sufficient yet consistent theory remains \cite{ismael2021symmetry,ismael2023rethinking,vanFraassen_2012}.
-It is therefore of interest to examine the structural elements of our field-theoretic models which may be deemed dispensable, and further, to explore any novel insights which are made manifest, as a result of adopting this minimalistic viewpoint.
-To this end, it is necessary to formulate a precise and rigorous prescription for the identification and subsequent elimination of any structure which is not truly fundamental to our theory.\\

-Our characterisation of mathematical structure as `redundant' shall follow closely the Principle of Essential and Sufficient Autonomy (PESA) \cite{gryb2021scale}, which posits that we should seek the minimal ontology that closes the algebra of dynamical observables.
-This viewpoint is in-line with the ideas of Leibniz, whose Principle of the Identity of Indiscernibles (PII) motivates a theoretical framework, in which only those elements which affect the dynamics of physically-observable quantities are considered \cite{rodriguez2014leibniz,frankel1981leibniz}.\\

-The second facet of our minimalist approach - the elimination of the structure we have labeled as redundant - will rely upon the identification of `dynamical similarities' \cite{sloan2018dynamical}; these are a class of non-strictly canonical transformations, which leave the dynamics of the observable degrees of freedom invariant.
-Theories which possess a dynamical similarity may be subjected to a symmetry reduction procedure, in which a single redundant degree of freedom is excised from the ontology.
-The main objective of the present work is to generalise this process, which is well-established for classical theories of particles, to a field-theoretic context.\\

-This article is structured in the following way: in section (\ref{Sec:MultisymplecticFieldTheory}), we begin by introducing the necessary mathematical framework of multisymplectic geometry, which we apply to the construction of both the Lagrangian and Hamiltonian formulations of classical field theory.
-We then present a similar treatment of multicontact geometry; together, these constitute the preliminary geometrical ideas required to precisely formulate both conservative and dissipative field theories.\\

-Following this mathematical introduction, we present the concept of dynamical similarity, as defined for theories of particles, constructed on the (co)tangent bundle of some smooth configuration space manifold.
-As mentioned above, the identification of a dynamical similarity allows a symmetry reduction procedure to be carried out, the details of which are described at the beginning of section (\ref{Sec:DynamicalSimilarity}).
-The remainder of this section is then dedicated to presenting a novel generalisation of the reduction procedure for classical field theories, described within the multisymplectic framework.\\
+The particular mathematical framework introduced to model the phenomena of interest depends upon context, and, to a lesser extent, convenience and personal preference.
+From the perspective of the symplectic description of classical field theories, we highlight two philosophically-distinct approaches.
+The canonical formalism, often employed to construct the quantum theory from the underlying classical framework, studies dynamical evolution, as defined by the initial-value problem.
+In particular, one sacrifices Lorentz covariance, selecting a privileged time coordinate, and considers field variables defined on spatial slices of fixed temporal parameter \cite{sardanashvily1995generalized}.\\